Home Compare SPG vs URW.PA

 Growth

-Both rank well on growth, but Simon Property Group, Inc. still holds a clear edge.
+Both look solid on growth, though Simon Property Group, Inc. still holds the stronger peer position.

 Profitability